 |Read the full article here|

 It is known that "facts do not matter."
 In other words, research has shown that people make up their minds first and then find the expert opinions and demonstrated facts that support their notions.
 (See "Why Evidence is Not Enough" on this blog for a discussion and a link to the Yale Law School research archived on Mother Jones.)
-The spectacular failures of the presidential bids of Steve Forbes and Mitt Romney are only paradigmatic of a myriad of others where all the slick advertising thrown that the voters did not bring victory.
+The spectacular failures of the presidential bids of Steve Forbes and Mitt Romney are only paradigmatic of a myriad of others where all the slick advertising thrown at the voters did not bring victory.
 On the other hand, the meteoric rise of Barack Obama shows that you can go far if you speak well in public for other people who prefer to remain private.
 But those Chicago communists are not rich.
 They just write well.
 By the commutative law of arithmetic, if money is speech, then speech is money.

 And wealth is power.
 We Americans distrust power.
 Our federal and state constitutions distribute and balance power.
 That explains both the integrated elegance of the federal charter and why state constitutions are often clumsy amalgams.
 We all know Lord Acton's maxim that power corrupts.
 The full statement is a louder alarm: "Power tends to corrupt, and absolute power corrupts absolutely.
 Great men are almost always bad men."
 Perhaps the root of the problem is how we measure greatness.
 Also, we apparently have no corollary about great women.